probabl-ai/skore/CONTRIBUTING.rst

    - **Doctests**: Use these in API documentation for demonstrating simple usage patterns.
    - **User guide examples**: Create comprehensive examples that demonstrate functionality in real-world contexts.

-2. **Small features**: For minor features (like a confusion matrix plot), don't create standalone examples.
+2. **Small features**: For minor features, for instance when extending existing assets or easying a supported use-case, don't create standalone examples.
 Instead, incorporate these into existing relevant documentation where they make sense contextually.

 3. **Example content**: Focus on demonstrating the core concept rather than exhaustively listing all possible arguments.
 Show the global idea of how to use the feature effectively.